logologo

 How is the Going Rate Calculated?

 The going rates are derived from the Annual Survey of Hours and Earnings (ASHE), published each year by the Office for National Statistics (most recently updated April 2024).
-The Home Office typically sets going rates at the 25th percentile of median earnings for each SOC code — meaning the salary is at the lower quartile of what full-time employees in that occupation typically earn.
+The Home Office typically sets going rates at the 25th percentile of median earnings for each SOC code, meaning the salary sits at the lower quartile of what full-time employees in that occupation typically earn.

-This ties sponsorship salaries to real market data — not arbitrary government figures.
-The practical effect: sponsored workers can't be undercut on pay versus domestic hires doing the same job.
+The rates are tied to real market data, not arbitrary government figures.
+The practical effect is that sponsored workers can't be undercut on pay versus domestic hires doing the same job.

 General Threshold vs Going Rate